enko-tm/docker-skypeforlinux/README.md

 Fork from sameersbn/skypeforlinux:0.0.3 .
 Here is  used the  latest stable skypeforlinux
-(for now  it is  skypeforlinux 5.0.1 beta)
+(for now  it is  skypeforlinux 5.1.0.1 beta)

-# WARNING: Work in Progress, may not work as advertised.
-Contributions welcome.
+# WARNING: Work in Progress, may not work as advertised.Contributions welcome.

 # enko/skypeforlinux:latest